-Democrats will seek to rein in Trump after taking U.S. House
+Democrats will seek to rein in Trump after winning U.S. House

 In Georgia, Democrat Stacey Abrams was seeking to become the first black woman to be elected governor of a U.S. state.
 Her opponent, Brian Kemp, was ahead in a very close race early on Wednesday and Abrams said she would not concede until all the votes were counted.

-Reporting by John Whitesides; Additional reporting by Susan Heavey, Steve Holland, Roberta Rampton, Patricia Zengerle, Amanda Bedcker and David Alexander in Washington and Megan Davies in New York; Writing by Alistair Bell; Editing by Frances Kerry
+Reporting by John Whitesides; Additional reporting by Susan Heavey, Steve Holland, Roberta Rampton, Patricia Zengerle, Amanda Bedcker and David Alexander in Washington and Megan Davies in New York; Writing by Alistair Bell; Editing by Frances Kerry and Paul Simao